Mozambique: High Commissioner Presents Credentials to UK Monarch

 She concluded, "our mission in the UK will continue to seek to strengthen the political, economic and cultural relations forged in these 46 years of friendship between Mozambique and the UK, driven by a high-level partnership to benefit both countries and peoples".

-Harrison claimed he has been and admirer of Mozambique since 1966 when, as a child, he watched the 1966 World Cup finals on television where he was enchanted by the skills of the Mozambican born soccer star Eusebio.
+.
+Harrison pointed out that he has been and admirer of Mozambique since 1966 when, as a child, he watched the 1966 World Cup finals on television where he was enchanted by the skills of the Mozambican born soccer star Eusebio.
 He added that he had the privilege of seeing in person Eusebio play for Benfica against Newcastle United in 1971.

 The United Kingdom has taken several steps to further strengthen relations with Mozambique.
 Prime Minister Boris Johnson has appointed Katherine Fletcher MP as his Special Envoy to Mozambique, and there are plans to hold a "Mozambique Week" in the UK.